mwolfson/jetpackTemplate/README.md

 ./gradlew lint ktlintcheck detekt
 ```

-The [Spotless Gradle](https://github.com/diffplug/spotless/tree/main/plugin-gradle) plugin is also included for formatting and code cleanup.

 This repo has [configuration](buildscripts/githooks.gradle) to automatically setup a pre-commit hook requiring the developer to pass static analysis before being able to commit PRs.

 #### Remote Image Caching (Coil)